getfider/fider/README.md

 # How to run it locally?

-WeCanHearYou is coded in Go, React and TypeScript.
-We also use Node.js to run some development tools.
+WeCanHearYou is coded in Go and TypeScript, but also using things like Node.js, React and Postgres.
 So if you know these technologies or would like to learn, you came to the right place.

 Tools you'll need: Go 1.8, Glide, Node.js 6+, Yarn, Docker and Git :)